AnndraLex/react-router-quotes/README.md

 # react-router-quotes
-Simple app made with React (using react-route).
+Simple app made with React (using react-router).